The ADA Commission works with town officers and departments to identify community needs under the Americans with

 - Educate town citizens and officials about the Town’s needs including but not limited to physical accessibility, electronic mail communications and community programs.

 - Provide a referral database of area resources and services for Citizens in need;

 2018 ADA Transition Plan

 In 2017, the Town received a grant from the Massachusetts Office of Disabilities to update its ADA Transition Plan.
-The rewrite has been drafted and it includes new provisions for enable citizens to ask for accommodations, appoints an employee as a point of contact, and outlines new physical and electronic access improvements to be implemented in the coming years.
+The rewrite has been completed and it includes new provisions for enable citizens to ask for accommodations, appoints an employee as a point of contact, and outlines new physical and electronic access improvements to be implemented in the coming years.